theno/revealjs_template/README.md

 This presentation shows how to create a reveal.js presentation which will be set up with the fabric task `setup.revealjs` of fabsetup.

+Also, you can use this presentation source as a reveal.js template:
+* Checkout this repo
+* Then set the title in the `index.html` and edit the `slides.md`.

 ## Technical Details